 University City is in the heart of Northeast Charlotte.
-Its commercial core, which is the focus of this plan, is generally located north of the North U.S. 29 Bypass Highway, east of I-85, south of Mallard Creek Church Road and west of University City Boulevard.
+Its commercial core, which is the focus of this plan, is generally located north of the North U.S. 29 Bypass Highway, east of I-85, south of Mallard Creek Church Road and west of University City Boulevard (Map 1: Plan Area Boundary, page 3).
 In 2003, Charlotte City Council designated this commercial core as a Municipal Services District (MSD).
 An MSD allows for the taxation of property owners within the district's boundaries as a means of generating revenue to support enhanced services exclusively for the area.